lachlanjdh/MCA-2021/README.md

 ### Task 2 - Generating Histograms

+This task required the use of python to develop histograms for each track.
+With these graphs generated, I was then able to compare data to identify possible patterns, similarities or differences.

 ![Histogram Comparison](/week-9/HistogramComparison.png)

+#### Analysis

+Truthfully, the biggest insight these histograms provided was just how similar audio-wise these ELO tracks are.
+'Mr Blue Sky' and 'Telephone Line' in particular are almost identicial in points in terms of overall evolution.
+All together, the tracks are also notably more similar at the beginning of each song, and most different near the end.

 ## Week 10

+For the final week, I once again used Python Notebook to generate 2 graphs - an audio similarity chart, and a similarity matrix.

 ### Task 1 - Audio Similarity

 ![Similarity Matrix](/week_10/SimilarityMatrix.png)
 ![3 Track Plot](/week_10/3trackplot.png)

+#### Analysis

+The results from both of these representations seemed to reinforce my hypothesis from week 9, in terms of similarity.
+It's interesting to note, that as an ELO fan myself - I consider these songs quite unique from one-another; however graphical representation seems to prove otherwise.
+Moreover, it should be considered just how distant all of the ELO track values are from the classical and rock variables.
+The almost 'merging' of colours seen on the similarity matrix supports this; as its quite literally impossible to discern any differnce colour wise when interpreting the chart.

 ### Task 2 - Transcription

+Almost coming full circle, our final task was to transcribe the processed musical data back into notation, and then compare to the original version edited on musescore.
+Below a comparison of these can be seen.

 ![3 Track Plot](/week_10/TranscriptionComparison.png)